4l3k54nd3r/challenge-2022/README.md

 If the validation API takes longer than 1 second to reply then the payment is considered invalid.

-## :pushpin: Things to improve
+## :pushpin: Things to improve upon

-- Figure out how to convert payments from Kafka to Payment objects without the separate POJO.
+- Unit testing